cognizance-amrita/Sketch-icons/readme.md

 # Sketch-icons

-Sketch-icons is an icon library that makes it easy for individuals to utilise icons.
+Sketch-icons is an icon library that makes it easy for individuals to utilise icons.It consists of modern icons.

 <!-- **Note** : Sketch-icons is still a beta version.We recommend you to wait till we publish the package -->